marinade-finance/marinade-ts-sdk/README.md

 ### Marinade Native Staking

-Now you can stake into Marinade Native via the SDK with or without referral code.
+You can now stake assets in Marinade Native through the SDK, either with or without a referral code.

 #### Stake without referral code
-In case of no referral code, the methods exposed in `marinade-native-stake.ts` are just a wrapper of what is already documented in the [Native Stake SDK](https://www.npmjs.com/package/@marinade.finance/native-staking-sdk).
+If you choose to stake without a referral code, the methods exposed in `marinade-native-stake.ts` serve as wrappers for those already detailed in the [Native Stake SDK](https://www.npmjs.com/package/@marinade.finance/native-staking-sdk).
-Note that without referral code you're getting only Transaction Instructions.
+Please note that staking without a referral code will yield only Transaction Instructions.

 #### Stake with referral code
-In order to get a referral code you must go to the [Marinade dApp](https://marinade.finance/app/earn/) to retrieve it.
+To acquire a referral code, you'll need to visit the [Marinade dApp](https://marinade.finance/app/earn/) to retrieve it.
-Note that with referral code you're getting Versioned Transaction.
-After having the code you can pass it to the methods mentioned below.
+Once you have the code, you can input it into the methods described below.
+Please note that the method returns a Versioned Transaction.

 Stake SOL to Marinade Native
 ```ts